Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Preliminaries

 where $\kappa(V,S)$ is the set of all connected components of the graph $(V,S)$, where each $C \in \kappa(V,S)$ is a subset of vertices that forms a connected subgraph.
 The probability that $S$ is drawn is

 where

 is the partition function of the weighted random cluster model.
-Notice that the weight of each cluster depends on the vertices inside it, which makes this weighted model different from the standard random cluster models at different $q$'s.
-In the special case $p_e = p \in (0,1)$ for all $e \in E$ and $\lambda_v = 1$ for all $v \in V$, the weighted random cluster model degenerates to the standard random cluster model.
+The (general) standard random cluster model allows a uniform weight $q$ for each connected component, and in the special case of $\lambda_v = 1$ for all $v \in V$, the weighted random cluster model degenerates to the standard random cluster model at $q=2$.
+On the other hand, in our model the weight of each cluster depends on the vertices inside it, which makes it different from the standard random cluster models.